Access Cluster

 Kubernetes Engine supports authentication via admin certificate kubeconfig and user authentication key kubeconfig.

-admin certificate kubeconfig
+Admin certificate kubeconfig

-- If you need to access the cluster from the external internet, setting public endpoint access to enabled allows you to access using the public endpoint kubeconfig.
+- If you need to access the cluster from the external internet, setting public endpoint access to enabled allows you to access it using the public endpoint kubeconfig.

 User authentication key kubeconfig